GeorgeDittmar/GeorgeDittmar.github.io/about.md

 permalink: /about/
 ---

-I am a software engineer living in Portland Oregon hoping to keep the dream of the 90s alive with AI and Big Data.
+I am a Software Engineer living in Portland Oregon hoping to keep the dream of the 90s alive with AI and Big Data.
 Currently work at Webtrends as a Software Engineer building large scale Big Data systems.
 I enjoy great beer and music when I am not coding the night away.
 Currently trying to apply Machine Learning to the "Big Data" domain and explore scalable learning algorithms.